 One of the biggest problems with conventional alarm systems is the risk of false alarms.
 There are several common causes of false alarms, depending on the system.
 Often, they’re due to motion sensors detecting movement from completely ordinary sources, such as a pet in the home or even dust.
 Or, the false alarms can be caused by faulty door or window contacts, which cause the alarm to go off even if no door or window has been opened.

 False alarms are more than just a nuisance.
-In Toronto and other cities, false alarms are so rampant that police were forced to prioritize alarms that are verified as legitimate.
+In Toronto and other cities, false alarms are so rampant that police are forced to prioritize alarms that are verified as legitimate.
 That means systems without verification don’t get Priority Response, resulting in a slower response.
 And if it turns out that your alarm was an accident, you could be fined too.

-As the homeowner, you too receive video clips of the event so that you can direct the monitoring station whether to dispatch authorities or not.
+As the homeowner, you, too, receive video clips of the event so that you can direct the monitoring station whether to dispatch authorities or not.

-Make sure your alarm is monitored
+Make sure your alarm is monitored.

-A monitored alarm system ensures that you’ll get the help you need when your alarm is triggered – which is especially critical if you’re away from home or unable to call for help.
-Additionally, the monitoring station can reduce the risk of false alarms by attempting to make contact with the homeowner before dispatching authorities.
+A monitored alarm system ensures you’ll get the help you need when your alarm is triggered – which is especially critical if you’re away from home or unable to call for help.
+Additionally, the monitoring station can reduce the risk of false alarms by attempting to contact the homeowner before dispatching authorities.

-Assess your security system settings & installation
+Assess your security system settings & installation.

-Train those with access to the system
+Train those with access to the system.

-Take a closer look at ALARM-i
+Take a closer look at ALARM‑i.

 - Access Control